Codebrahma/react-stateless-modal/README.md

 ## Motivation

-The modal libraries in existance such as `react-responsive-modal` requires users to maintain state variables for the creation of each modal, which can become painful while maintaining a large codebase that involves multiple modals.
-This library eliminates the above problem and lets users create modals wihout having to create and maintain state variables.
+The modal libraries in existence such as `react-responsive-modal` requires users to maintain state variables for the creation of each modal, which can become painful while maintaining a large codebase that involves multiple modals.
+This library eliminates the above problem and lets users create modals without having to create and maintain state variables.

 ## Usage